 A sustainable European cloud that can be open-source, fair, and create economic opportunities for all is possible – and it will soon become a reality.
 Such digital infrastructure will reflect European values, and provide a blueprint that others around the world can draw inspiration from to further develop their own digital economies.
 In our three-part blog series, we will explore how to achieve this vision.
-Read part two here and part three here.
+Read part two here, part three here, and a summary of all three on RIPE Labs here.

 Sustainable, transparent, and inclusive – building a sustainable European cloud will bring prosperity, growth, and innovation across the continent.